ErgoEtzy/rune-inscriptions/README.md

-Inside the notes, proper letters and scholarly forms may still be used, such as:
+Inside the notes, proper scholarly characters may still be used, such as: